Coconut Sugar

 Storage Tips

-To maximize the shelf life of coconut sugar, store it in an airtight container in a cool, dry place away from direct sunlight and heat.
-Proper storage helps prevent clumping and moisture absorption, which can affect its texture and usability.
-Coconut sugar does not typically require refrigeration or freezing.
-If clumping occurs, you can break it up by pressing it between your fingers or pulsing it in a food processor.
+To maintain the quality of coconut sugar, store it in an airtight container in a cool, dry place away from direct sunlight and heat.
+This will prevent clumping and help it retain its flavor and texture.
+Coconut sugar does not typically require refrigeration but can be refrigerated in humid climates to prevent clumping.

 Marnirni-apinthi Building, Lot Fourteen,